Bosch's popular diesel engine software was not preprogrammed to cheat

-DETROIT/WASHINGTON Oct 7 A popular diesel engine management program used by several top automakers, including Volkswagen AG, was not preprogrammed to detect when a vehicle was undergoing laboratory emissions testing, according to the U.S. Environmental Protection Agency and a former EPA official.
+DETROIT/WASHINGTON A popular diesel engine management program used by several top automakers, including Volkswagen AG (VOWG_p.DE), was not preprogrammed to detect when a vehicle was undergoing laboratory emissions testing, according to the U.S. Environmental Protection Agency and a former EPA official.

 Instead, VW had the engine software modified to turn on the vehicle's emission control system when it was being tested in the lab, on a rolling test bed called a dynamometer, then turn it off when the vehicle was on the road, the EPA said.

-Daimler AG's Mercedes-Benz, which uses the same engine management system made by German supplier Robert Bosch GmbH, said late Tuesday that its diesel cars "are not fitted with software that can tell that the vehicle is on a test rig."
+Daimler AG's Mercedes-Benz, which uses the same engine management system made by German supplier Robert Bosch GmbH [ROBG.UL], said late Tuesday that its diesel cars "are not fitted with software that can tell that the vehicle is on a test rig."

 BMW AG, also a customer of Bosch's engine software, said on Wednesday that its emissions control systems are active both on the test bench and on the road.